FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Living Skyrim/How Do I/hotkeys.md

 ### Equipment Toggle

 Equipment Toggle has a `Config.json` file its mod folder that you can use to change the hotkey used to toggle your equipment's visibility.
+By default this hotkey is Down Arrow (208).
 To see a list of hotkeys the mod can use, refer to [this list.](https://wiki.nexusmods.com/index.php/DirectX_Scancodes_And_How_To_Use_Them)

 The line you should edit to change its hotkey is `"key": 208,`, replacing 208 with the desired hotkey code.